andeya/erpc-doc/01/README.md

 		// ReadPacket reads header and body from the connection.
 		// Note: must be safe for concurrent use by multiple goroutines.
 		ReadPacket(packet *Packet) error

-		// Read reads data from the connection.
-		// Read can be made to time out and return an Error with Timeout() == true
-		// after a fixed time limit; see SetDeadline and SetReadDeadline.
-		Read(b []byte) (n int, err error)

-		// Write writes data to the connection.
-		// Write can be made to time out and return an Error with Timeout() == true
-		// after a fixed time limit; see SetDeadline and SetWriteDeadline.
-		Write(b []byte) (n int, err error)

-		// Reset reset net.Conn
-		// Reset(net.Conn)

-		// Close closes the connection socket.
-		// Any blocked Read or Write operations will be unblocked and return errors.
-		Close() error

 		// Public returns temporary public data of Socket.
 		Public() goutil.Map